dany74q/python-microsoft-project-prague-sdk/readme.rst

+# python-microsoft-project-prague-sdk
+Python port of Microsoft's project Prague's SDK

 # Overview

-This repository contains C# code samples demonstrating how to use the [Project Prague](https://aka.ms/gestures) hand gestures SDK.
+This repository contains python code samples demonstrating how to use the [Project Prague](https://aka.ms/gestures) hand gestures SDK.
 For a quick introduction to programming with our SDK, please visit our [overview page on docs.microsoft.com](https://docs.microsoft.com/en-us/gestures/).
 In order to build and run the code samples provided in this repository, you must first [set up Project Prague on your machine](https://docs.microsoft.com/en-us/gestures/index#getting-started-with-project-prague).
 Note that you will need an [**Intel® RealSense™ SR300 camera**](https://click.intel.com/intelrealsense-developer-kit-featuring-sr300.html) to enable our gesture detection runtime.

 # Code Samples

-After cloning this repository, please open the [Microsoft.Gestures.Samples](Microsoft.Gestures.Samples.sln) soulution in Visual Studio.
-You will find 6 projects in this solution.
-Each project is a stand-alone code sample that can be built and run independently of the other projects.
-The table below lists the samples ordered from the least to the most advanced:

 Sample|Use case|What will you learn?
 ------|-----------|--------------------